JThomasKern/io/README.md

-# Welcome to Io, the Kalliope for Debian Bullseye
+# Welcome to Io
+Io is built for Debian Bullseye only.
+I am a beginner, use this at your own risk

 Io is built on Kalliope